MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/20_installation.md

 When prompted to provide information or perform an action, please read the information *carefully* - the configuration wizard will trigger movement of the machine where necessary, but you will *always* be warned before this happens.

-!!! note
 If you experience any connection issues during the wizard, you can usually reload your browser tab to trigger the next dialog.

 If you cancel the wizard, or receive an error, you can re-run the wizard using `G8000`.
 Once the wizard is complete your machine will reboot to reload the new settings, at which point MillenniumOS is ready for use.